A Communication-Efficient Distributed Optimization Algorithm for Problems with Coupling Constraints: Conclusion

 \section{Conclusion}

 In this paper, we propose a distributed optimization algorithm with compressed communication to address problems involving coupled equality constraints.
-By introducing a differential compression technique and dynamic scaling factors, the algorithm achieves linear convergence under different types of compressors while satisfying coupled equality constraints.
-The results confirm that the same convergence accuracy can be obtained with reduced bit transmission overhead.
-An important direction for future work is to generalize our analysis, validating the algorithm's efficacy under directed graphs and more complex constraint scenarios.
+By introducing a difference compression technique and dynamic scaling factors, the algorithm achieves linear convergence under different types of compressors while satisfying coupled equality constraints.
+The results confirm that the same convergence accuracy can be achieved with reduced communication overhead.
+An important direction for future work is to generalize our analysis, to validate the effectiveness of the algorithm under directed graphs and more complex constraint scenarios.